Alan Boraas

-Alan S. Boraas (April 17, 1947 - November 4, 2019) is a professor of anthropology at Kenai Peninsula College in Alaska.
+Alan S. Boraas (April 17, 1947 – November 4, 2019) is a professor of anthropology at Kenai Peninsula College in Alaska.
 He is known for his research into the culture, history, and archaeology of the peoples of the Cook Inlet area of Alaska, and in particular has worked closely with the Dena'ina people of the Kenai Peninsula.
-He is an adopted member of the Kenaitze Indian Tribe, and is helping the tribe develop a program to teach the Dena'ina language.
+He is an adopted honorary member of the Kenaitze Indian Tribe, and is helping the tribe develop a program to teach the Dena'ina language.

 With James Kari of the Alaska Native Language Center, Boraas coedited the book Dena'ina Legacy — K'tl'egh'i Sukdu: The Collected Writings of Peter Kalifornsky by Peter Kalifornsky.
 Boraas also wrote the biography of Kalifornsky included in the volume.